 To maintain Master Gardener Volunteer status, 10 hours of certified educational activity and 24 hours of donated time are required per year.
 The Chippewa Valley Master Gardeners have a monthly meeting the second Monday of the month at 6:00 p.m. at the Chippewa County Courthouse.
 The purpose of these meetings is to discuss Master Gardener Volunteer business (community projects, volunteer opportunities, etc.) and to provide continued Master Gardener Volunteer training.
 We generally have a guest speaker or garden tour.
 As a certified Master Gardener Volunteer, we hope that you will join us at our monthly meetings.

 Cost for the program is approximately $60.00 for reference materials and related expenses.
+Fees for two people and one set of materials is $90.00.
 You pay only for your instructional materials, which are yours to keep.

 A maximum of 20 participants will be accepted for the training program.
 Applications are be processed on a first-come, first-served basis.

-Master Gardner training is offered through the local UWEX County Extension Office.
-You do NOT need to reside in a county to participate in their program, simply fill out the application form and return it to the Chippewa County Extension Office.
-For more information on the Chippewa Valley Master Gardener Program contact the Chippewa County UW-Extension Office at 715-726-7950, Ext.
-5. The next training session is tentatively planned for Spring 2019.
+Master Gardner training is offered through the local County Extension Office.
+You do NOT need to reside in a county to participate in their program, simply fill out the application form and return it to the specific Extension Office noted on the registration brochure.
+For more information on the Chippewa Valley Master Gardener Program contact the Chippewa County Extension Office at 715-726-7950, Ext.
+5. The next training session will begin on March 28, 2020.
+Pre-registration and payment is required.
+Click here for additional training session information.